eryko2002/PostgreSQL-CNPG-Operator-K8s-testing/README.md

-# CNPG Operator PostgreSQL -cluster installation in K8s
+# Installing the CNPG PostgreSQL Operator and CNPG Cluster in K8s

 This guide provides instructions to deploy a PostgreSQL cluster on Kubernetes using the CNPG Operator.
 Follow these steps in the specified order for a successful setup.